milagre/code_kumite/README.md

 code.
 Tests that can communicate requirements to the Implementor without words are better tests.

 ### Step 1: Test Case
-Moderator: Provide each group with the next case
+Moderator: Provide the Tester with the next case

 ### Step 2: Red
 Tester's Turn: Write a single unit test